 Lesson content is automatically added into subject blocks in Teacher Dashboard according to the schedule set by the service provider.
 Choose the subjects that you teach during the My Plan setup wizard to populate lesson materials from the Suggested Monthly Plan.

 For more information on the Teacher Dashboard, click here.

 Science & Social Studies Content

 Each Unique Learning System® unit is designed to address a social studies or science topic.
 These topics are embedded in the materials as a thematic unit.
 The Standards Connection page at the beginning of the lesson plans will identify the social studies or science Instructional Targets for the entire unit.
 This introduction will address the scope of the unit in relation to these content standards.
-This may include ways and ideas that can be incorporated in lessons to assure that students are being instructed on content as well as the reading, writing and mathematics skills.
+This may include aspects that can be incorporated into lessons to assure that students are being instructed on content as well as the reading, writing, and mathematics skills.

 For more information on Science and Social Studies Courses, click here.

 Each monthly unit contains a consistent format of lessons and activities.
 The lesson number and activity title stay the same each month, while the content changes appropriately to the unit topic.
 To view a list of the topics for the year, select Year Topics from the Unique Learning System menu.

 Lesson plans are provided for each activity in the monthly unit.

 Instructional Targets: The first section of the lesson plan lists the instructional targets.
 A space is provided where you may put the direct link to your state's standards that apply to this lesson.
 The alignment tools in the member menu contain standard alignment documents and resources to connect state and educational standards with the Unique Learning System instructional targets.

 Activity: The activity section of the lesson plan will describe the activities and how you can deliver this lesson to students.
 Additional learning information will be added here to support your presentation of the topic.